GPII/universal/testData/preferences/review3/review3-preferences.md

-This is the first day of class and because many students without disabilities have not been in a class with people with disabilities the teacher explains to class on the first day that the computers in the classroom will automatically adapt to students who need special settings whenever they use their key tokens with the computers.
+This is the first day of class and because many students without disabilities have not been in a class with people with disabilities the teacher explains to class on the first day that the computers in the classroom will automatically adapt to students who need special settings whenever they use their GPII keys with the computers.
-The other students are told that they can also all get their own key token that will save and restore their preferences.
+The other students are told that they can also all get their own GPII key that will save and restore their preferences.

 The teacher then invites the students to come up and demonstrate how the computers automatically set up for them, explaining how the system adapts for them.
 They also show the systems instantly resets when they key out.